ODINcommons/Poseidon/README.md

 ## Problem Statement

-Ross Edgley—ultra-endurance athlete, salt-hardened philosopher, and probable sea-born demigod—has water stuck in his ear again.
+Ross Edgley, ultra-endurance athlete, salt-hardened philosopher, and probable sea-born demigod—has water stuck in his ear again.
 This time, it’s during his *swim around Iceland*, and he’s asked the internet for solutions.

 This project aims to develop a **field-deployable**, **non-invasive**, and **open-source** solution for **removing trapped water from the human ear**, using principles of **absorption**, **vibration**, and **biophysical resonance**.